AMSTERDAM-SALINEVILLE FIELD

 These foundations and an abandoned rail spur are the only remnants of the Wolf Run Coal Company's coal mine at Wolf Run, Ohio, which opened in 1905.

-All Saints Orthodox Church in Wolf Run, Ohio.
+All Saints Orthodox Church can still be found in Wolf Run, Ohio.

 Ruins of the Jessie Mine near East Springfield, which was opened into at least the 1970s.